wex-maianatanael/demo-email-template/README.md

 # demo-email-template
 Demonstration to test the localization feature and the integration of an email template for sending emails through the notification package.

+ℹ️ To test both cultures (en-US and pt-BR), change the browser language before sending a request to the API.
+It would be helpful to restart the browser after changing the language.

 ### Testing

 #### Swagger